 - A mix of very comfortable, family-run, hotels and auberges.

-- We aim to bring you five ‘3-star’ hotels, two ‘2-star’ hotels and four ‘2-star standard’ countryside auberges.
+- We aim to bring you four ‘3-star’ hotels, three ‘2-star’ hotels and four ‘2-star standard’ countryside auberges.

 - En-suite facilities.